 Mrs Williams submits 13 additional objections.

-Mrs Williams says concerns of objections include: air and water pollution, industrialisation, heavy traffic on fast narrow rural roads, whether work was actually begun before
+Mrs Williams says concerns of objections include: air and water pollution, industrialisation, heavy traffic on fast narrow rural roads.

 Please do not allow this plan, she says.
 People are worried and stressed about this.
 They feel they have not been consulted, she says.
 I would question the due consultation.